-Uli Drautz Daniela Eberle Anastasi a Polidoro s Anton Samija Volker Strohfeld Michael Unser General understanding of Bechtle's IT offering ✓ ✓ ✓ √ ~ ~ Expertise in the field of business administration ~ √ ✓ √ √ ~ International background ✓ ✓ Experience in personnel management ✓ ✓ √ √ ✓ Expertise on sustainability issues that are significant for the company ~ V ~ V ✓ ✓ Expertise in the field of accounting ✓ ✓ ✓ Expertise in the field of auditing ✓ ✓ ✓
+Julia Böttcher Christian Deppisch Uli Drautz Daniela Eberle Christine Muhr Anastasia Polidoros Julia Randels- hofer Anton Samija Volker Strohfeld Michael Unser General understanding of Bechtle's IT offering √ √ √ √ √ √ √ √ √ √ Expertise in the field of business administration ✓ √ ~ ~ \ ✓ ✓ √ ✓ √ International background ✓ ✓ Experience in personnel management √ √ ✓ √ √ √ Expertise on sustainability issues that are significant for the company √ √ √ √ √ ✓ Expertise in the field of accounting ✓ ✓ ✓ Expertise in the field of auditing ✓ ✓ √

 The matrix represents the self-assessments of the respective Supervisory Board members.
-A " $\checkmark$ " indicates that the member has at least good knowledge and experience in the field that allows them to understand the circumstances relevant to their work on the Supervisory Board.
+A $\checkmark$ indicates that the member has at least good knowledge and experience in the field that allows them to understand the circumstances relevant to their work on the Supervisory Board.